 So, if you notice flashing lights intruding on your vision, a sudden, marked increase in those pesky eye floaters, or what seems like a dark shadow or “curtain” impinging on your sight, we recommend you get to a doctor post-haste.

 The cornea is the clear, outer covering at the very front of your eye that sort of looks (and functions) like a protective dome.
-It’s an open eye’s first line of defense, and also helps to focus light.
-Some common corneal conditions include:
+It’s an open eye’s first line of defense and also helps to focus light.
+One of the most common corneal eye disorders is keratoconus.

 Keratoconus